blasterbug/glossygloss/README.md

 Glossygloss
 ===========

-  Glossygloss is set of classes to use several data structures as Tree and Hashtable.
+  Glossygloss is set of classes to use several data structures, C++ containers.
   More might come soon.

 ### Documentation